“Promise me you won’t eat anything,” my friend pleads.

 We learned that most mushroom poisoning deaths in the United States occur among Southeast Asian immigrants from Laos, Cambodia, Thailand and Vietnam.
 They mistake the deadly but common “Death Cap” for an edible mushroom, nearly identical in appearance, that is commonly found in their home countries.
 Because the Death Cap does not exist in Southeast Asia, immigrants from that region eat the toxic fungus, unaware of the risk that they face.

 Feinstein said that you can eliminate the vast majority of potentially dangerous mushrooms by not taking any typical round-topped mushrooms with gills (similar in appearance to the white button mushrooms and portabella varieties we are accustomed to finding in the grocery store).
-All of the common edibles we would find look vastly different.
+All of the common edible mushrooms we would find look vastly different.
 There are edible, gilled mushrooms available in the wild, but they are harder for amateurs to differentiate).

 That all sounded great, but I still wasn’t convinced.
 By the end of his talk, Kevin and I had sworn off eating any mushrooms at all, deciding we were along for the hike and to learn a few things about the forest ecosystem.